AnaghaS-Shastri/PrimWear/README.md

 # PrimWear
 Ever gone out to shop and brought a clothing that you already have at home?
-Introducing PrimWeat One app solution to many problems.
+Introducing PrimWear, One app solution to many problems.

 ## Features
 Virtual Wardrobe: Get to know what is in your wardrobe, using our app.